← All Neighbourhood Guides

 Catholic and Private Options

-Michael Power/St. Joseph High School (TCDSB) is a well-regarded Catholic secondary school in Etobicoke; eligibility requires TCDSB address verification and religious declaration.
+Michael Power - St. Joseph High School (TCDSB) is a well-regarded Catholic secondary school in Etobicoke; eligibility requires TCDSB address verification and religious declaration.
 Several private and independent schools operate in Etobicoke and adjacent areas, all requiring commuting out of the neighbourhood.

 Catchment Verification Required